-e.
+- d.
 The college may offer the respondent and the complainant the opportunity to participate in a mediation conference prior to the time the disciplinary hearing takes place in an effort to resolve the matter by mutual agreement (except in cases involving sexual assault, stalking and other forms of sexual violence).
 The conference shall be conducted by a qualified staff or faculty member designated by the chief student affairs officer.
-The following procedures shall be in effect at this conference:

-1. An effort shall be made to resolve the matter by mutual agreement through such process as the mediator deems most appropriate; provided, however, that the respondent and complainant must be notified of her/his/its right to end the mediation at any time.

-2. If an agreement is reached, the faculty or staff member conducting the conference shall report her/his/its recommendation to the chief student affairs officer for approval and, if approved, the complainant and the respondent shall be notified, and a written memorandum shall be created memorializing the resolution and any consequences for non-compliance.

-3. If no agreement is reached within a reasonable time (which, in cases involving CUNY's Policy on Sexual Misconduct and Sex Discrimination is fifteen calendar days after the mediation begins, or if the respondent fails to appear, the faculty or staff member conducting the conference shall refer the matter back to the chief student affairs officer who may prefer disciplinary charges, or, if charges have been preferred, proceed to a disciplinary hearing.

-4. The faculty or staff member conducting the mediation conference is precluded from testifying at a college hearing regarding information received during the mediation conference, or presenting the case on behalf of the college.
+The following procedures shall be in effect at this conference: - 1.
+An effort shall be made to resolve the matter by mutual agreement. - 2.
+If an agreement is reached, the faculty or staff member conducting the conference shall report her/his recommendation to the chief student affairs officer for approval and, if approved, the complainant and the respondent shall be notified, and a written memorandum shall be created memorializing the resolution and any consequences for non-compliance. - 3.
+If no agreement is reached within a reasonable time, or if the respondent fails to appear, the faculty or staff member conducting the conference shall refer the matter back to the chief student affairs officer who may prefer disciplinary charges. - 4.
+The faculty or staff member conducting the mediation conference is precluded from testifying at a college hearing regarding information received during the mediation conference, or presenting the case on behalf of the college.